-Either your SEO is working or it’s not; and AccuRanker has the definitive answer for you.
+Either your SEO is working or it’s not, and AccuRanker will have the definitive answer for you.

 Let’s take a closer look at it.

-Grump is their mascot; Grumpy the Bengal tiger.
+Grump is AccuRanker’s mascot; Grumpy the Bengal tiger.

-When you click on the icon, it shows you how Google is doing that day.
-So this is not a keyword rank-tracking feature, but a Google-tracking one.
+When you click on the icon, it shows you how Google’s algorithm is doing that day.
+So this is not a keyword rank-tracking feature, but a Google-SERP tracking one.

 However, if you see a ferocious beast ready to pounce on an unsuspecting webmaster, then you know the SERPS are a jungle right now and that behind any tree, behind any bush danger lurks.